ImFlog/schema-registry-plugin/README.md

     } //optional

     download {
-        subject('topic1-key', 'src/main/avro')
-        subject('topic1-value', 'src/main/avro/values')
+        // extension of the output file depends on the the schema type subject('avroSubject', 'src/main/avro')
+        subject('protoSubject', 'src/main/proto')
+        subject('jsonSubject', 'src/main/json')
     }
 }
 ```
 You have to put the url where the script can reach the Schema Registry.

-You need to specify the pairs (subjectName, outputDir) for all the
-schemas you want to download.
+You need to specify the pairs (subjectName, outputDir) for all the schemas you want to download.

 ### Test schemas compatibility
 This task test compatibility between local schemas and schemas stored in the Schema Registry.